 The Leeds/Moody TherapySouth team proudly serves patients from Leeds, Moody, Autumn Chase, Alton, Trussville and Cook Springs.
 We accept all patients, regardless of whether they have been referred by a doctor or not.
 If you have questions about physical therapy services at our Leeds/Moody location, call 205-699-1220 today.
 New patients are encouraged to stop by our clinics any time to take a look around and make sure you are comfortable with our facility and staff.

-Clinic Director – Becca O’Neal, DPT – firstname.lastname@example.org
+Clinic Director – Becca O’Neal, PT, DPT – firstname.lastname@example.org

 Office Coordinator – Stephanie Tiller – email@example.com